MOZGIII/gatewayd/README.md

 # gatewayd

-*gatewayd* is a neat server that lets you to casually set up a Linux-based remote desktop in the web browser.
+*gatewayd* is a neat server that lets you casually set up a Linux-based remote desktop in a web browser.
 This is a core part of a bigger project designed in a service-oriented manner.

 ## Status